duckstar001/testing/README.md

 # Motion with the Microbit

 ## Introduction @unplugged
 Make things move using a servo.
+Boo!

 ## Step 1